chbinousamy/cochette/README.md

 [![Verrat CI](https://github.com/chbinousamy/porcupine/actions/workflows/c-cpp.yml/badge.svg?branch=verrat)](https://github.com/chbinousamy/porcupine/actions/workflows/c-cpp.yml?branch=verrat)

-Porcupine (Snort 3) is the next generation Snort IPS (Intrusion Prevention System).
+Verrat (Snort 3) is the next generation Snort IPS (Intrusion Prevention System).
 This file will show you what Snort++ has to offer and guide you through the steps from download to demo.
 If you are unfamiliar with Snort you should take a look at the Snort documentation first.
 We will cover the following